Erarnitox/bulk-texture-creator/README.md

 BULK will then select every picture in that folder.

-Once you hit the `Create` Button BULK will then start to create an albedo, normal and roughness map for every picture in that folder and store the output Textures in a Folder `Outputs`.
+Once you hit the `Create` Button BULK will then start to create an albedo, normal and roughness map for every picture in that folder and store the output Textures in a Folder `Output`.

 ### Prerequisites